Introducing a new type of shared living that started here May 1, 2012.

-We are an easy-going community house that started 17 years ago.
-The house is owned by one of the residents, who uses most of the proceeds to support the Veggie Challenge (http://www.veggiechallenge.com), an international charitable project that assists people who want to try a vegetarian or vegan diet.
-Rent credits are available for those who are keen to take on larger volunteer roles for this project.
+We are an easy-going community house that started about 25 years ago.
+The house is owned by one of the residents, who uses some of the proceeds to support charities including the Veggie Challenge (http://www.veggiechallenge.com), an international charitable project that assists people who want to try a vegetarian or vegan diet.

 We are located on a quiet street just west of Ossington and south of Bloor (1 block from Ossington subway station).
 We have a large tree-shaded front porch and back deck.
 Our three storey house has rads and a gas stove.
 There is a living room with a fireplace, eight bedrooms, a guest room and two bathrooms.
 We have an infrared cedar sauna and workshop in the basement.